View Grace Rathkamp's Obituary on AtlanticNewsTelegraph.com and share memories

 Open visitation will be held from noon to 7 p.m., Friday, Feb.
 8 at Roland Funeral Home in Atlantic.

 A Celebration of Life service will be held at 11:30 a.m., Saturday, Feb.
-9 at Roland Funeral Home.
-Burial will take place prior to the service at 10:00 a.m. in the Weirich Cemetery, southeast of Lyman.
+9 at Roland Funeral Home, with Mike Eells of the Atlantic Gospel Chapel officiating.
+Burial will take place prior to the service at 10 a.m. in the Weirich Cemetery, southeast of Lyman.

 Memorials may be given to Gideons International.